-Clearlight would like to remind users that this should not be taken as direct medical advice, and to always consult a medical professional before prolonged use to ensure it is right for you.
+Clearlight would like to remind users that this should not be taken as direct medical advice, and you should always consult a licensed health practitioner before making any significant changes to your lifestyle or existing pain treatment regimen.

 In a world filled with detoxifying diets, exercise regimes and green smoothies, it’s becoming increasingly difficult to know exactly what detoxes your lymphatic system and maintains the health of the body’s immune system.

 Something as simple as a bottle of drinking water could contain up to 700 chemicals, so, how can you help your body eliminate these potential toxins?

 To properly address the question in play, we need to first take a step back and look at what the lymphatic system is, and how it functions.

 What Is The Lymphatic System?

 The lymphatic - or lymphoid - system is part of both the immune and circulatory systems, which help the body fight waste and toxins by transporting white blood cells to the lymph nodes.

 How Do You Detox Your Lymphatic System?

 The body is in a constant fight against toxins in an attempt to regulate the body’s state of homeostasis.
 Professor Edward J. Calabrese of the University of Massachusetts says that “it is this homeostatic process which neutralizes the pollutant’s effect and returns the system to equilibrium.”

 Infrared Saunas And The Lymphatic System

 While the body is extremely effective at self-managing its homeostasis, it isn’t able to eliminate all toxins in the body, particularly toxins lurking in fat cells beneath the skin.

 As we mentioned earlier, the body is in a constant fight against toxins, but you can help your body wage this war by exposing subdermal fat cells to infrared light to accelerate and increase the effectiveness of the process overall.

 What Are The Symptoms Of Poor Lymphatic Drainage?

-Poor lymphatic drainage, otherwise known as lymphatic dysfunction or Lymphedema, can lead to a number of health issues such as swollen limbs, skin discoloration, a difficulty in breathing, swallowing and talking, as well as the risk of infection.
+Poor lymphatic drainage, otherwise known as lymphatic dysfunction or Lymphedema, can lead to a number of health issues such as swollen limbs, skin discolouration, difficulty in breathing, swallowing and talking, as well as the risk of infection.

 What Comes Out Of The Body When You Detox?

 This heat stress can trigger a reaction that stimulates the fat cells to expel toxins from the body that would have otherwise gone unaddressed.

 How To Support The Lymphatic System

 Dr Sherry Rogers has written previously that “it has been known for decades that sweating is a wonderful way to get rid of stored chemicals, including heavy metals.
-In fact, sauna is one of the detoxification procedures used in the Environmental Units in Dallas where the sickest of folks go to heal.”
+In fact, the sauna is one of the detoxification procedures used in the Environmental Units in Dallas where the sickest of folks go to heal.”